msadasivam/apigee-cloud-run-lab/README.md

 ## Setup Apigee

-The following repo contains a Shared Flow that can fetch GCP OAuth access or identity token using a service account.
-To deploy the SharedFlow and setup service account in Apigee follow the below steps.
+Apigee authenticates to Cloud Run using GCP OAuth token based on a service account.
+A SharedFlow to fetch GCP OAuth token is first deployed.
+An API proxy that frontends the Cloud Run service is then updated to leverage the SharedFlow.

 1. Clone apigee/devrel repository: